tombijaoui/KPMG_assignment/readme.md

 ```

 Complete onboarding in the browser until the profile is confirmed, then ask questions about your HMO and insurance tier.
 The UI calls `http://localhost:8000` by default (`PHASE_2_API_BASE_URL` in `.env` can override this).

+---

+## How AI tooling was used in this project

+**Design and architecture** — All system architecture and the design of the pipelines (scraping, parsing, indexing, chunking, retrieval, validation, API boundaries, and how the two phases fit together) were conceived and owned by me.
+Strategic choices (e.g. multi-pass extraction in Phase 1, RAG with metadata filtering in Phase 2, stateless APIs, human-in-the-loop confirmation, Agentic RAG) are documented above as deliberate decisions, not suggestions from a model.

+**Where AI assistants helped** — Coding assistants were used mainly to implement or refactor **more complex functions** (boilerplate, SDK wiring, edge cases) and occasionally to **resolve Git merge conflicts** or clarify tooling errors.
+They did not replace architectural thinking or requirements analysis.

+**Quality control** — Whenever a tool generated a full function or a larger patch, the result was **read, verified, and exercised in development** (manual runs, API checks, sample documents).
+Generated code was treated as a draft until it matched the intended behavior and project conventions.

+In short: **AI accelerated implementation**; **design, trade-offs, and correctness** remained human-led and validated end-to-end.